spardoel/Sign-language-recognition/Posts/2022-09-15_Sign_language_interpreter_blog_9.md

 results.show()
 ```
 After importing pytorch, the model is loaded.
 Then the path to an image is provided.
-In this case I used the a random stock image of a generic office.
+In this case I used a random stock image of a generic office.
 The image is passed to the model, then displayed.
 Pretty easy right?
 Here is the output.

 ![YOLOv5_example_image](https://user-images.githubusercontent.com/102377660/190526428-f3e7b62b-d64f-4ae8-aaf4-370766be7f55.jpg)